 - If you are going to manufacture or have manufactured for export from Vietnam any products, make absolutely sure before you invest any significant sum or contract for the purchase of any goods that you or the exporter are assured in writing by the proper governmental agency(ies) that you or they will have an adequate and guaranteed export quota for the products manufactured and that this quota will be permitted for a defined period of time.

 “DONTS” for business practices in Vietnam

-Do not leave anything essential to the success of the transaction to trust me, and do not be intimidated by cries the agreement is too long or too complicated.
-The guiding principal must be: does the agreement adequately and clearly include all of the protective provisions it should for your investment and have all of the possibly adverse consequences that can flow from something going wrong in the transaction been anticipated and properly dealt with?
+- Do not leave anything essential to the success of the transaction to trust me, and do not be intimidated by cries the agreement is too long or too complicated.
+The guiding principle must be: does the agreement adequately and clearly include all of the protective provisions it should for your investment and have all of the possible adverse consequences that can flow from something going wrong in the transaction been anticipated and properly dealt with?

 Hopefully, your business may be conducted fluent and easy in Vietnam.